 - Always air dry wool as the heat in a dryer can shrink it, and the agitation in a dryer can cause it to lint/pill.

 - Though the above methods will greatly reduce the amount of lint, it may still be necessary to remove lint from time to time.
-Keep a lint roller handy (there’s even travel rollers that will fit inside of a purse or briefcase) for quick touch ups.
+Keep a lint brush handy (there’s even travel size ones that will fit inside of a purse or briefcase) for quick touch-ups.